drfleming0227/Redfish-Tools/odata-csdl-validator/README.md

 % python3 odata_validator.py ../../Redfish/test_metadata/ServiceRoot.xml
 ```

+In this example, the **OData CSDL validator** parses and validates that the metadata in the `Redfish/test_metadata/ServiceRoot.xml` input file conforms to OData V4.0.

 Run the OData CSDL validator against the local path to a directory of XML metadata files:

 ```zsh